pmanzoni/phdunimed/cs_visualization.md

 ![](https://i.imgur.com/aANRGpe.png)

 In this Lab we will use the containers platform [Docker](https://www.docker.com/).
-Docker can be easily installed in basically any OS, and in [SBCs like a Raspberry Pi.](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/)

 We will use the following images:
 * https://hub.docker.com/_/telegraf
 * https://hub.docker.com/_/influxdb